evanpurkhiser/dots-personal/README.md

 machine has a graphical environment (xorg display server).
 For example, this should include gtk configurations and base window manager configurations.

-### `common/workstation`

-This configuration group should include configuration files for a system that doesn't necessarily have a graphical environment, but is still a physically accessible workstation.
-A good example here is pulseaduio, which can be used without a display server running.

 ### `common/develop`

 This configuration group should include configuration files that are used with development tools.
 For example, mysql is a development tool that may be used on various machines (servers, workstations, etc).

+### `common/*`

+All other common groups should be self descriptive.
+Generally, a common group can be use for a specific application that could be used with different machiens.

 ### `machines/*`